xavpav9/text-editor/README.md

 # Text Editor

 This is a basic text editor that I am working on.
-It is made using pygame and pyperclip in python.
+It is made using pygame, pyperclip and sys in python.
 Requirements are in requirements.txt ( To install, run "pip install -r requirements.txt" )

 ### Supports so far: